godotengine/godot-docs/classes/class_directionallight2d.rst

 | *Getter*  | get_height()      |
 +-----------+-------------------+

 The height of the light.
 Used with 2D normal mapping.
+Ranges from 0 (level with the plane) to 1 (perpendicular to the plane).

 ----